Laboratori Nazionali di Frascati: History and activity

 Derived from the electron beam of the DAΦNE Linac, particle beams of different kinds – electrons, positrons, photons and neutrons – are available at the BTF (Beam Test Facility) laboratory.
 The users of this infrastructure are Italian and foreign researchers who come for testing and calibrating detectors for use in high-energy physics experiments.
 Recently the BTF has been upgraded with the construction of a second beam line: line number 1 is, from 2018, exclusively dedicated to the PADME experiment, to investigate dark matter, while for the test activities line number 2 has been realized.

 At the same time some of the LNF researchers took part in important foreign experiments: at CERN, in US laboratories (Fermilab, SLAC, Jefferson Lab), in Hamburg and recently even in Beijing and Japan.

-At the moment the LNF participation in the experiments ATLAS, CMS, ALICE, and LHCb at the CERN LHC collider is especially relevant.
-Also important has been the role of the LNF in the experiments at the Laboratories of Gran Sasso: in particular, the recent experiment OPERA, with the neutrino beam produced at CERN.
+LNF participation in the experiments ATLAS, CMS, ALICE, and LHCb at the CERN LHC collider is especially relevant.
+Also important has been the role of the LNF in the experiments at the Laboratories of Gran Sasso: in particular, the experiment OPERA, studying neutrino's oscillation of a beam coming from CERN.

 At LNF, thanks to the presence of high technology support services, the experimental activity also takes on the design and development of detectors meant to be employed both at the local experiments and the external ones.

-An example for this is the cryogenic antenna Nautilus, devoted to the search for gravitational waves, involved in Albert Einstein’s general relativity theory.
+An example for this was the cryogenic antenna Nautilus (1992-2018), in operation for the search of gravitational waves, predicted by Albert Einstein's general relativity theory.

 At the LNF a group of theoretical physicists is also operative.
 These researchers, in addition to leading independent research, offer guidance and expert advice to the experimental groups.

-The design, building and work on the various LNF accelerators entailed the birth and development of a large number of physicists, engineers and technicians skilled in the physics of accelerators.
-This is a very important and unique resource of the LNF.
-From that skillfulness stemmed important external realizations, such as CNAO (Centro Nazionale di Adroterapia Oncologica) in Pavia, and collaborations on future sector developments, such as CLIC at CERN.
+The design, building and work on the various LNF accelerators entailed the birth and development of a large number of physicists, engineers and technicians skilled in the physics of accelerators as well as external realizations, such as CNAO (Centro Nazionale di Adroterapia Oncologica) in Pavia, and collaborations on future sector developments, such as CLIC at CERN.

-At the Laboratory new lines of research were also developed, in particular the test facility SPARC, which combines an electron beam of high brilliancy with high intensity, ultrafast laser pulses, devoted to research about plasma acceleration and Free Electron Laser (FEL).
+At the Laboratory new lines of research were also developed, in particular the experimental facility SPARC, which combines an electron beam of high brilliancy with high intensity, ultrafast laser pulses, devoted to research about plasma acceleration and free electron laser (FEL).

-An important role in the LNF’s activities is played by the dissemination of science.
+An important part of the LNF's activities is also the dissemination of science.
 Seminars, meetings, refresher courses for high school teachers and general public events take place regularly, as well as school visits and stages for students.
 Furthermore, the "Open Day" and the participation to "European Researchers' Night" are regular appointments.

-Around 2010, LNF was participating in the SuperB collaboration, which pursued a new 1.25 kilometre circumference underground particle accelerator SuperB to be built at the LNF site.
+Around 2010, LNF participated in the SuperB collaboration, which pursued a new 1.25 km circumference underground particle accelerator SuperB to be built at the LNF site.
 The project was cancelled by the Italian government in 2012.

 Personnel

-The LNF staff counts more than 350 people, divided in:
+The LNF staff counts about 300 people, divided in: